DrejcPesjak/minigrid-crewai/README.md

-# MiniGrid CrewAI: Multi-Paradigm AI Agent Research Platform
+# Multimodal planning in robotics

 A comprehensive research platform exploring different approaches to embodied AI and robotic manipulation, from simulation to real-world deployment.
 This project systematically compares neural, symbolic, and hybrid approaches to AI agent development across multiple frameworks.